yasminevkrn/supply_chain_management/README.md

 # REeFramework Supply Chain Management

-Click on the link below for more details https://developer.automationanywhere.com/challenges/automationanywherelabs-supplychainmanagement.html
+Click on the link for more details https://developer.automationanywhere.com/challenges/automationanywherelabs-supplychainmanagement.html